 2021 marks the end of an era for the latest actor to portray James Bond.

-Daniel Craig earned his place among the most incredible action stars in cinema despite the hate he received in the beginning.
+Daniel Craig earned his place among cinema’s most incredible action stars despite the hate he initially received.

 Many people doubted he could do it based on the superficial judgment of his hair color and facial expressions, but Craig didn’t back down.

 Over 15 years, Craig reinvented the character, taking pieces from every Bond before him and adding psychological elements, often missing other versions.